Skip to main content

 Incentives (consensus layer)

-Rewards (per era) are issued to validators who perform, at their nominal pace, in such a way as to make timely progress on block finalization.
+Rewards (per era) are issued to validators who perform at their nominal pace in such a way as to make timely progress on block finalization.
 These rewards are shared with delegators proportionally to their contributions, net of a cut taken by the validator.

-Evictions deactivate validators who fail to participate in an era, disabling their bid and suspending their participation until they signal readiness to resume participation by invoking a particular entry point in the auction contract.
+Evictions deactivate validators who fail to participate in an era, deactivating their bid and suspending their participation until they signal readiness to resume participation by invoking a particular entry point in the auction contract.

 Runtime

-The runtime layer encompasses the deployment and execution of smart contracts, session code, and other activity that performs computation on the global state.
+The runtime layer encompasses the installation and execution of smart contracts and other activities that alter the network's global state.
 This suggests potential markets for finite platform resources, such as markets for computing time and storage.
 Such markets could ensure that resources are allocated to their highest-value uses.
 Currently, however, we limit ourselves to metering computing time, measured as gas.
-Gas can be conceptualized as relative time use of different Wasm operations and host-side functions.
-Use of storage is also presently assigned a gas cost.
-We do not currently have a pricing mechanism for metered gas, although an outstanding Casper Enhancement Proposal (CEP #22) suggests the implementation of a first-price gas auction similar to Ethereum's.
-The initial Mainnet deploy selection mechanism is based on FIFO.
+Gas can be conceptualized as the relative time use of different Wasm operations and host-side functions.
+The use of storage is also presently assigned a gas cost.

 Users execute session and contract code using the platform's computational resources